LauraSalakari/screen-time-mental-wellness-analysis/README.md

 2. How does screen time affect productivity?
 3. How does screen time impact general mental wellness?

-Through the answers to these questions, we can draw conclusions on the general wellbeing in relation to screen time presented in the dataset
+Through the answers to these questions, we can draw conclusions on the general wellbeing in relation to screen time presented in the dataset.

 ### Conclusion

+Overall, the data recorded in the *Screen Time vs Mental Wellness Survey* suggests slight negative trends in relation to screen time.

+#### 1. Reduced screen time is weakly associated with improved sleep quality and amount

+The data suggests a slight trend indicating that reduced screen time is associated with better sleep quality, although the correlation is weak.
+Similarly, there is a mild negative relationship between screen time and total sleep duration, with longer screen use corresponding to slightly less sleep.
+The most notable relationship observed in the dataset is the strong positive correlation between the amount of sleep and the quality of sleep recorded.

+#### 2. Higher leisure screen time correlates slightly lower productivity scores

+Productivity scores are generally stable, but there is a slight negative trend with screen time.
+Individuals who spend more time on leisure screens tend to have slightly lower productivity, while work-related screen time shows little impact.
+Overall, total screen time has a small negative effect on productivity.

+#### 3. Lower screen time tends to correlate to higher levels of mental wellness

+Mental wellness scores across the dataset appear to be consistently low, indicating a general concern for psychological well-being.
+A noticeable trend suggests that individuals with less screen time tend to report higher levels of mental wellness.